Best Places To Stay In Eryri | Snowdonia and North Wales!

 You can easily spend a few days exploring in and around the town given there is so much to do, and even if you don’t stay there it is well worth a day trip!

-And as Conwy is on both the A55 expressway and North Wales main rail line you can also get to other destinations easily too, so it really is in a good location for your holiday.
+And as Conwy is on both the A55 expressway and North Wales main rail line you can also get to other destinations easily too, so it really is in an excellent central location for your holiday.

 3. Llandudno